Best movies to watch on Disney Plus UK – from Star Wars to Frozen - TheNewsTrace

 Tangled

-One of many more moderen entries into the Disney princess canon, Tangled tells the basic story of Rapunzel – the woman who escapes from captivity thanks to her terribly lengthy hair and a good-hearted thief.
+One of many more moderen entries into the Disney princess canon, Tangled tells the traditional story of Rapunzel – the lady who escapes from captivity thanks to her terribly lengthy hair and a good-hearted thief.
 PC

 Starring: Mandy Moore, Zachary Levi, Donna Murphy, Ron Perlman